brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### Policies panel - modal content

 This panel contains some links which are opening modal box.

+The box appears as a pop-up window, and all the links are accessible using Tab navigation, as well as the up and down arrow keys.
+They can also be activated with the spacebar.
+The section/topic can be given a heading style, although not critical.

 {: .recommendation }
 The modal's content is not well formated.
 Ex.
 Headings are missing.